HarishPrasannaV/Mood_Setter_LW3_Project/README.md

-# (Tutorial Project) Web3 project on LW3 to read and store data from the sepolia testnet
+# (Lw3 DAO Project) Web3 project on LW3 to read and store data from the sepolia testnet

 ## Setting Up